Linear Guide (LM Guide) Life Calculator — Rated Life, Hours & Static Safety (ISO 14728-1)

 Lh = L·10⁶ / (2·ℓs·n₁·60)where Lh = life (hours); L = nominal life (km); ℓs = stroke length (mm); n₁ = reciprocations per minute.

-Fatigue life is a running check; the static safety factor is a survival check.
+Fatigue life is a running check; the static safety factor is a survival check, and it belongs to ISO 14728-2 rather than part 1.
 It compares the basic static load rating C0 (reduced by the same hardness, temperature and contact factors) against the peak static or moment load the block ever sees.
-Below about 1 the raceway can take a permanent dent (brinelling); catalogs recommend a floor of 1.0–1.3 for smooth duty and 2.0–3.0 where impact or vibration is present.
+Below about 1 the raceway can take a permanent dent (brinelling).
+THK's LM-guide guideline (General Catalog A1-64, Table 10) asks for a static safety factor of at least 2 without vibrations or impacts and at least 5 with them — figures often confused with the lower ranges published for ball screws and cross-roller rings.
 The load/speed factor fW is not applied to the static check.

 fS = (fH·fT·fC·C0) / P0where fS = static safety factor (target ≥ 2 with impact); C0 = basic static load rating (kN); P0 = applied static equivalent load per block (kN). fW is NOT applied to the static rating.